Crypto Overview in San Marino

 Cryptocurrency Status

 San Marino has developed one of the most comprehensive cryptocurrency regulatory frameworks among European microstates.
 Cryptocurrencies are fully legal, and the government has actively positioned the country as a blockchain-friendly jurisdiction since 2019.
-The current framework is anchored in Delegated Decree No. 138 of August 29, 2024, which entered into force on October 2, 2024, and consolidates several years of evolving legislation.
+The current framework is anchored in Delegated Decree No. 138 of August 29, 2024, which entered into force on October 2, 2024, and consolidates several years of evolving legislation beginning with Delegated Decree No. 86 of May 23, 2019, which first established blockchain technology rules for businesses and the official register of blockchain entities.

-• Type A tokens (crypto-assets): Defined as financial activity in tokenized form, including linked crypto-assets (comparable to stablecoins under the EU’s MiCA regulation), electronic money tokens, and general cryptocurrencies such as Bitcoin and Ether.
+- Type A tokens (crypto-assets): Defined as financial activity in tokenized form, including asset-referenced crypto-assets (comparable to stablecoins under the EU’s MiCA regulation), electronic money tokens, and general cryptocurrencies such as Bitcoin and Ether.
 These fall under the supervision of the Banca Centrale della Repubblica di San Marino (BCSM).

 Tax Treatment